Esri/generator-esri-appbuilder-js/README.md

 ### Linting Your Code

-By default the app generator scaffolds out [Esri's standard jshint configuration file](https://github.com/Esri/jsapi-resources/tree/master/jshint).
-This should work well for ES5 files, however, it is not configured for ES2015 syntax.
-If you are going to use ES2015 syntax, we recommend that you use [semistandard][semistandard].
+The app generator does not scaffold out any linting files.
+We recommend that you use some form of linting, either [jshint][jshint], [semistandard][semistandard], or [eslint][eslint].
+An example of using semistandard is below:

 1) Install semistandard:
 ```bash